dbp/website/index.markdown

 ### Contact

 The easiest way to get in touch is via email: <a href="mailto:dbp@dbpmail.net">dbp@dbpmail.net</a>.
 Note that if you have another email address for me, it will probably work as well.
-I'm currently located in Somerville, MA.
+I'm currently located in Boston, MA.

 ### Publications
 <div class="pubs">